FLXBL SDK

 Vector Search

-Search entities by vector similarity using client.vectorSearch().
-This requires a VECTOR field on the target entity.
+Search entities by vector similarity using generated collection helpers or the base client.vectorSearch().
+This requires a VECTOR field on the target entity and a query vector from your embedding model.

 // Semantic search using vector embeddings